deepdrugai/DPEB/README.md

 interaction predictions than previously possible.

 ---
-##  Dataset Acesss
+##  Dataset Acesss :

-The dataset can accessed from this link :
+The dataset can be accessed from this link : https://lsu.box.com/s/iodwl7twijzxtsckv4fo5wmm92m4zs95
 ---
 ##  Environment Setup